pnp/List-Formatting/view-samples/custom-hover-card/README.md

-# Custom Hover Card in List view
+# Custom Hover Card (View)

 ## Summary
-The following image shows a list with a custom hover added to a List view:

-On hover - Metadata on the column "Status" is made available via view formatting
+A custom card is shown on hover of an item.
+The hover card shows additional details about an item's status.

 ![screenshot of the sample](./assets/screenshot.png)